-Longtime friends push themselves to the limit on their Ribble Adventure 725 as they explore the dizzying heights of Nepal and India.
+Longtime friends push themselves to the limit on their Ribble Adventure bikes and explore the dizzying heights of Nepal and India.

 Roll forward to 20th October and we’re here, in the madness of Kathmandu.
 To avoid any more silly accidents while the wrist was healing, I haven’t ridden since my accident.
 So after a morning spent building up the bikes it’s time to see how the wrist feels, because one way or another it’s going to have to handle the next 5 weeks travelling across Nepal and down into India.